itead/Segnix/README.md

 # Where Can It Run?

-At present, platforms supported by SDK are following:
+At present, platforms supported by Segnix are following:

   - Iteaduino Plus A10/A20
   - ITEAD CORE EVB(IBOX)